PayString/paystring-documentation/docs/getting-started.md

 Now that you've set up the basics, [learn more](#learn-more) about PayID and what you can do with it.

-## Xpring SDK Integration
+## RippleX Dev Kit Integration

-PayID support is integrated into [Xpring SDK](https://github.com/xpring-eng/xpring-sdk).
+PayID support is integrated into [RippleX Dev Kit](https://github.com/xpring-eng/ripplex-dev-kit).

-Xpring SDK provides the ability to work with PayID.
+RippleX Dev Kit provides the ability to work with PayID.
 It provides three language libraries:

 - [JavaScript](https://github.com/xpring-eng/xpring-js)
 - [Java](https://github.com/xpring-eng/xpring4j)
 - [Swift](https://github.com/xpring-eng/xpringkit)

 These libraries help you connect your application to PayID without having to worry about the specifics of PayID.
-Try [Get Started With Xpring SDK and PayID](xpring-sdk-payid-get-started).
+Try [Get Started With RippleX Dev Kit and PayID](ripplex-dev-kit-payid-get-started).

 ## Learn More